 Water technically doesn’t have an expiry date; what makes it “go bad” are external contaminants like harmful microorganisms, chemicals, and debris.
-To keep your water safe, make sure it’s sealed properly against contamination.
+To keep your water safe, make sure it’s appropriately sealed against contamination.
 And like any item in your pantry, put a label on the container.
 Note when it was initially stored and what you treated the water with, if applicable.
 It’s also important to rotate your stored water supply.
-If you don’t think it’s ideal for drinking anymore— don’t throw it out!
-You can use the “stale water” to water the plants, wash your car and the like.
+If you don’t think it’s ideal for drinking anymore--- don’t throw it out!
+You can use the “stale water” to water the plants, wash your car, and the like.

 Clear Doesn’t Always Mean Clean

-What makes water storage different from food storage is that water can easily “go bad” without you noticing it.
-Here’s the rule of thumb when it comes to water storage: just because it’s clear doesn’t mean it’s clean.
-Impurities like sediments or debris could be an indication that the water is not safe to drink, but the more dangerous threats are invisible to the eye.
+What makes water storage different from food storage is that water can quickly “go bad” without you noticing it.
+Here’s a rule of thumb regarding water storage: just because it's clear doesn't mean it's clean.
+Impurities like sediments or debris could indicate that the water is not safe to drink, but the more dangerous threats are invisible to the eye.
 The water could be riddled with microscopic contaminants like water-borne bacteria, protozoa, viruses, and even chemicals, so don’t take it at face value.
-When in doubt, purify the hell out of it before consuming, or don’t consume it at all.
+When in doubt, purify the hell out of it before consuming it, or don’t consume it at all.